Azure/AI-in-a-Box/gen-ai/Assistants/bot-in-a-box/README.md

-# Assistant API Bot in-a-box
+## Assistant API Bot in-a-box
 ![Banner](./readme_assets/banner.png)

-This project deploys a virtual Assistant template to Azure.
+### Overview

+This tutorial provides a step-by-step guide on how to deploy a virtual assistant leveraging the Azure OpenAI Assistants API.
+It covers the infrastructure deployment, configuration on the AI Studio and Azure Portal, and end-to-end testing examples.

+### Objective

+The main objective of this tutorial is to help users understand how to leverage the Assistants API to create a fully-fledged virtual assistant application.
+By the end of this tutorial, you should be able to:

+ - Deploy the necessary infrastructure to support an Azure OpenAI Assistant
+ - Configure as Assistant with the required tools
+ - Connect a Bot Framework application to your Assistant to deploy the chat to multiple channels

+### Programming Languages
+ - C#

+### Estimated Runtime: 30 mins

-## Solution Architecture
+### Solution Architecture

 The solution architecture is described in the diagram below.